-To access the webserver, open your web browser of choice and type the IP address for the TPU S220.
-This IP can be for the Local Access Ethernet port that is by default 192.168.0.100 or the rear Ethernet port, depending on which you have access to.
-The rear IP address will depend on the configuration.
+To access the webserver, open your web browser of choice and type the IP address for the TPU L500.
+This IP can be for the Local Access Ethernet port that is by default 192.168.0.100 or one of the rear Ethernet ports, depending on which you have access to.
+The IP address for each rear Ethernet port will depend on the configuration.